 The Department of Dance is committed to providing the optimum support possible to MFA students for their thesis performance/presentation projects.
 As the MFA is a practice and movement-based degree, the MFA Thesis will be modeled on current forms of live performance production or screening and consist of scheduled events open to the public.
-As the culmination of the two-year program, the thesis project should reflect the student's deepest engagement in their creative vision, research, and craft.
+As the culmination of the three-year program, the thesis project should reflect the student's deepest engagement in their creative vision, research, and craft.
 It should also reflect a working knowledge of the traditions and innovations of the field.
 These innovations often involve nonconventional concepts and applications of site; compositional structures and processes; new modes of integrating media; new performer/audience relationships; new modes of cultivating audiences; or new approaches to archiving the work.
-The Department has limited space, technical resources and crew for all of its productions.
-Therefore, the Department must approve all proposals for thesis performances/presentations, whether or not those remain within the existing in-house production schedule.